List of JoJo's Bizarre Adventure characters: Part 4: Diamond Is Unbreakable

 The eldest of the two Nijimura brothers who are responsible for creating the majority of Stand users in Morioh via the Bow and Arrow.
 Keicho is a minor yet influential character in the arc.
 He is very abrasive and brutal, yet is far more intelligent than Okuyasu.
 He's the first to possess the Bow and Arrow in Morioh, using it to create potential Stand users that can kill his mutated father; however, after seeing how his father still has sentience, he has trouble dealing with the situation.
 He is later killed by Akira Otoishi, one of the Stand users who had his Stand activated thanks to Keicho.
 His Stand is Bad Company (バッド・カンパニー, Baddo Kanpanī), (Note: "Worse Company" in official English releases.) which is unique for taking the form of a miniature organised military force but with greatly lethal firepower.

+In Japanese, he is voiced by Tomoyuki Shimura and Mariko Higashiuchi (child) in the anime and subsequent appearances.
+In English, he is voiced by Jason Marnocha and Morgan Berry (child).